connorwarme/connorwarme/README.md

 ### Highlights
 * browser playable version of the classic game, with responsive design (mobile friendly)
 * built with Test Driven Development principles (using Jest)
-* improved AI, to provide a more competitive experience
+* improved AI, providing a more competitive experience
 * <a href="https://github.com/connorwarme/battleship/" target="_blank">View repository</a>

 ## <a href="https://connorwarme.github.io/shopping-cart/" target="_blank">Shopping Cart</a>